 When we walk along the Park paths and run into a Ranger with its “fortunate” dog it should be noted that these are all trained, or disturbance to wildlife and dangers to people, so then to assist the Surveillance staff in their tasks.

-They're moreover controlled, from a health point of view, to avoid the diseases transmission, potentially lethal, for the Park fauna.
-Several Rangers moreover, with their dogs, have obtained patents as specialized in activities such as: research on the surface and in case of avalanche, obedience trial and finding injured fauna.
+They're moreover controlled, from a health point of view, to avoid the transmission of the disease, potentially lethal, for the Park fauna.
+Several Rangers moreover, with their dogs, have obtained patents in activities such as surface's research and in case of an avalanche, obedience trial and finding injured fauna.

 Photo: Dario De Siena